seattletimes/newsapps-brownbag/src/slides.md

 ## What we need from you

-* Title and chatter
-* Details on sourcing
+* Early communication
 * Subject expertise
 * Story guidance
+* Title, chatter, details on sourcing

+*interactives@seattletimes.com*

 </section>